NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 performative conversations *intended* to be overheard (Smith, 1999, pp.
 83-95).
-The court soundscape, then, involves any listener potentially having to filter out significant speech from the more general soundscape, and for a speaker to modulate their voices either to carry over the soundscape of the court, or to be intentionally submerged into it, using the background noise to limit its general audibility.
+The court soundscape, then, involves any listener potentially having to filter out significant speech from the more general soundscape, and for a speaker to modulate their voice either to carry over the soundscape of the court, or to be intentionally submerged into it, using the background noise to limit its general audibility.
 The challenge of such listening in public is made most explicit in Smith's